Cancer-related fatigue: Sociodemographic Determinants of Cancer-Related Fatigue

-Cancer-related fatigue after treatment for childhood cancer.
+Cancer-related fatigue after treatment for childhood cancer

 Cancer-related fatigue has consistently been found to be one of the most prevalent and distressing symptoms in childhood cancer survivors.
 The International Late Effects of Childhood Cancer Guidelines Harmonization Group (IGHG) has published recommendations regarding the surveillance of fatigue in survivors of childhood cancer.
 These recommendations include regular screenings of fatigue in survivors of childhood cancer.
 Survivors of pediatric brain tumors report more fatigue after end of treatment than survivors of acute lymphoblastic leukemia, but both groups experience more fatigue than healthy children and adolescents.
 While considered a long-term effect of the treatment, children and adolescents experience fatigue already during the treatment for acute lymphoblastic leukemia and this side-effect of treatment remains in some patients after the treatment has ended.
+Fatigue after treatment for pediatric brain tumors does not automatically resolve itself, but requires surveillance and interventions.

+Cancer-related fatigue in older adults

+Cancer-related fatigue in older adults is the most distressing symptom of cancer, as described by those still undergoing treatment and survivors alike.
+This is especially distressing for older adults, as 60% of cancer diagnoses are in people 65 and up.
+An issue with identifying the cause of cancer-related fatigue is the potential of comorbidities.
+Beyond cancer and treatment related fatigue, older adults may suffer from frailty syndrome or various age-related issues.
+Moreover, there is a rise in fatigue reported in older adults when compared to studies of the past.
+Some existing methods of treating fatigue in older adults include exercise, education, and prescribing antidepressants.
+Depression is especially prevalent in older adults with cancer.
+The existence of depressive symptoms in an already at risk group further exacerbates the decreased quality of life in this group.
+Due to the other comorbidities existing in this group, depression is often overlooked, which contributes to why older adults with cancer are one of the most at-risk groups for committing suicide.
+Fatigue in older adults with cancer is a long lasting and dangerous symptom that requires surveillance and informed aid.